 Now, with that out of the way, we can go on to the meat of the matter.

-This manuscript is a slightly further developed version of a manuscript prepared for a lecture which was announced as (translated from Norwegian): "This lecture is about firewalls and related functions, with examples from real life with the OpenBSD project's PF (Packet Filter).
+This document is now in minimal maintenance mode after 10 years as a 'work in progress', and is a slightly further developed version of a manuscript prepared for a lecture which was announced as (translated from Norwegian): "This lecture is about firewalls and related functions, with examples from real life with the OpenBSD project's PF (Packet Filter).
 PF offers firewalling, NAT, traffic control and bandwidth management in a single, flexible and sysadmin friendly system.
 Peter hopes that the lecture will give you some ideas about how to control your network traffic the way you want - keeping some things outside your network, directing traffic to specified hosts or services, and of course, giving spammers a hard time."

 People who have offered significant and useful input regarding this manuscript include Eystein Roll Aarseth, David Snyder, Peter Postma, Henrik Kramshøj, Vegard Engen, Greg Lehey, Ian Darwin, Daniel Hartmeier, Mark Uemura, Hallvor Engen and probably a few who will remain lost in my mail archive until I can grep them out of there.

-I would like to thank the following organizations for their kind support: The NUUG Foundation for a travel grant which partly financed my AUUG2005 appearance; The AUUG, UKUUG, SANE, BSDCan, EuroBSDCon and AsiaBSDCon organizations for inviting me to their conferences; the FreeBSD Foundation for sponsoring my trips to BSDCan 2006 and EuroBSDCon 2006 and finally my former collegues at FreeCode AS for letting me allocate some time for conferences and writing during 2009 and early 2010.
+I would like to thank the following organizations for their kind support: The NUUG Foundation for a travel grant which partly financed my AUUG2005 appearance; The AUUG, BLUG, BSD-DK, NUUG, UKUUG, SANE, BSDCan, EuroBSDCon and AsiaBSDCon organizations for inviting me to their conferences or other events; the FreeBSD Foundation for sponsoring my trips to BSDCan 2006 and EuroBSDCon 2006 and finally my former collegues at FreeCode AS for letting me allocate some time for conferences and writing during 2009 and early 2010.

-The main point in making this version available is to offer an update with OpenBSD 4.7 syntax, a secondary consideration is to introduce the reader to the somewhat more comprehensive treatment of all topics by referring to The Book of PF when relevant.
+The main point in making this version available is to offer an update with OpenBSD 4.7 syntax, a secondary consideration is to introduce the reader to the somewhat more comprehensive treatment of all topics by referring to The Book of PF (now in its third edition) when relevant.
 The last pre-OpenBSD 4.7 version of this document has been preserved at this location.